dgumenyuk/AmbieGen_tool/README.md

     ```

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at [https://github.com/dgumenyuk/AmbieGen_tool](https://github.com/dgumenyuk/AmbieGen_tool).
+If you have any questions, please contact me at dmytro.humeniuk@polymtl.ca.

 ## License
 This code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).